willtanoe/scripts/README.md

 ./up.sh <path/to/file>
 ```
 ## bk.sh (Kernel Build Script)
-Edit the value inside bk.sh coresponding to your project
+Edit the value inside coresponding to your project

 Executing the script
 ```bash